rsettlage/future/revdep/problems.md

     Error: processing vignette 'using_robotstxt.Rmd' failed with diagnostics:
     Could not resolve host: google.com; Name or service not known Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Peter Meissner <retep.meissner@gmail.com>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 # sperrorest